hmz777/AutoRefreshRateChangerWorker/README.md

 The worker uses the `appsettings.json` config file (which should be filled by you) to get what are the power schemes that you consider high performance and what frequency limits you would like to switch between.

 ## Todo
-- Let the worker get the highest and the lowest refresh rates and switch between them.
+- Let the worker get the highest and the lowest refresh rates and switch between them or let the user set the limits in the config file.
 - Maybe find a way to get the family of a scheme automatically? like: `Power saver` `High performance` `Balanced`.